 Maintaining a consistent room temperature between 60-85°F will help the fiddle leaf fig thrive.
 Avoid placing the fig in drafty areas with large temperature fluctuations.
 Even though this is a hearty species and can survive temperatures down to 50°F, it’s best to avoid prolonged cold exposure.

-Choose an organic plant fertilizer with an NPK (Nitrogen, Phosphorus, Potassium) ratio of 3-1-2.
+Choose an organic. all-purpose or fiddle leaf fig fertilizer with an NPK (Nitrogen, Phosphorus, Potassium) ratio of 3-1-2.
 Apply once per week throughout the growing season.
 Some companies offer a very specific fiddle leaf fig fertilizer that will keep your plant thriving indoors.

 A well-draining soil that simulates the forest floor is ideal for the fiddle leaf fig because it really dislikes soaking feet.
 Choosing the right mix will help the plant avoid fungal diseases, dead leaves, and brown spots.